 Why have Facial Aesthetics treatment

 at a dental practice?

 Dental practitioners are well trained in facial anatomy and administering facial injections.
 They also adhere to CQC regulations and are trained in aseptic procedure.
 In other countries in Europe, only medical professionals like doctors and dentists can offer facial aesthetics treatment.

-Here at The Bristol Dental Practice, facial aesthetics treatments are performed by our dental therapist Lucy Doane.
-As well as her comprehensive dental training, Lucy has completed further advanced training across a wide range of facial aesthetic treatments.
+Here at The Bristol Dental Practice, facial aesthetics treatments are performed by our dentist Mariya Godsafe.
+As well as her comprehensive dental training, Mariya has completed further advanced training across a wide range of facial aesthetic treatments.